 We have adopted a dividend reinvestment plan that provides for reinvestment of dividend distributions on behalf of stockholders, unless a stockholder elects to receive cash as provided below.
-As a result, if our board of directors authorizes, and we declare, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of common stock, rather than receiving the cash dividends.
+As a result, if the Board of Directors authorizes, and we declare, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of common stock, rather than receiving the cash dividends.

-No action is required on the part of a registered stockholder to have the stockholder's cash dividend reinvested in shares of common stock.
-A registered stockholder may elect to receive a dividend in cash by notifying American Stock Transfer and Trust Company, the plan administrator and transfer agent and registrar, in writing so that the notice is received by the plan administrator no later than the record date for distribution to stockholders.
+No action is required on the part of a registered stockholders to have the stockholder's cash dividend reinvested in shares of common stock.
+A registered stockholder may elect to receive a dividend in cash by notifying [], the plan administrator and transfer agent and registrar, in writing so that the notice is received by the plan administrator not less than 10 days prior to the record date for dividends to stockholders.
 The plan administrator will set up an account for shares acquired through the plan for each stockholder who has not elected to receive dividends in cash.
+Upon request by a stockholder participating in the plan, received in writing not less than 10 days prior to the applicable record date, the plan administrator will, instead of crediting shares to the participant's account, issue a certificate registered in the participant's name for the number of whole shares of common stock and a check for any fractional share.